Are you fascinated with orchids? If yes, then you’re probably aware of cymbidium orchids, commonly called boat orchids.

 Finlayson’s Cymbidium is a sympodial epiphytic or terrestrial herbaceous orchid that can be found throughout Asia, particularly in the Philippines, Singapore, Malaysia, Thailand, Cambodia, and Vietnam (4).

 A renowned ornamental plant, this type of cymbidium orchids features leathery, strap-like leaves that grow up to 80 cm in length and 4 cm in width.
-Its flowers can grow up to 5 cm in diameter with a three-lobed lip and curved column (4).
+Its yellow green flowers can grow up to 5 cm in diameter with a three-lobed lip and curved column (4).
 The flowers of this orchid range in color from red to white and yellow.

 Growing Cymbidium Orchids